yz3440/wlwz-scripts/srt-video-check/README.txt

 1. Select an episode from the dropdown menu
 2. Drag and drop an SRT file onto the designated area at the bottom (or use the file input)
 3. The video will load and the subtitle area will be highlighted
+4. The current subtitle text will appear below the video with white text and black outline
-4. To adjust video visibility:
+5. To adjust video visibility:
    - Click the "Video Adjustments" button below the video
    - Use the brightness and contrast sliders as needed
    - Click the button again to hide the controls when done
-5. Navigate between subtitles using:
+6. Navigate between subtitles using:
    - Up/down arrow keys (↑/↓)
    - The "Previous Subtitle" and "Next Subtitle" buttons
-6. Edit subtitle text directly in the text area
+7. Edit subtitle text directly in the text area
+   - Changes to the text will immediately update the subtitle preview below the video
-7. Delete subtitles using:
+8. Delete subtitles using:
    - The × button on the subtitle card
    - Cmd+Backspace (Mac) or Ctrl+Backspace (Windows/Linux) for the current subtitle
-8. Click "Save SRT" to download the edited file
+9. Click "Save SRT" to download the edited file

 ### Video Controls